-It is planned to increase 110/33 kV transformer capacity at four substations;

-Coleraine, Strabane, Limavady and Omagh.
+It is planned to increase 110/33 kV transformer capacity at four substations; Coleraine, Strabane, Limavady and Omagh.
 This capacity will be increased either by uprating transformers or by the installation of an additional transformer.
+Completion date: Winter 2025.

 CVT Upgrade for Harmonic Measurement